Joliet Junior College Residents Going to Other Community Colleges

 - File an application for graduation (An application should be filled at the time of registration for the student’s anticipated last semester).

-- Have on file in the Graduation office by the graduation filing date all transcripts from other colleges/universities that are to be evaluated for credit, to be applied toward a certificate.
+- Have all transcripts from other colleges/universities to be applied toward the certificate on file in the Graduation office by the graduation application filing date all transcripts from other colleges/universities that are to be evaluated for credit, to be applied toward a certificate.
 A delay in the process may result in a later graduation date.

 The Commencement Ceremony will be held every year in May.
 Prospective Spring and Summer graduates will participate in the ceremony as well as students who graduated in the previous Fall and Summer semesters.
 Please visit www.jjc.edu/graduation for Commencement Ceremony Information.
 Students may contact the Graduation Office at firstname.lastname@example.org with further questions.